 I hope you have enjoyed the tips I have shared over the past few weeks for creating new and unique ways to decorate your home for the Christmas season.
 However, like all good things, the Christmas edits must come to an end.
 Today is the final series and the one that is most dear to my heart.
 I have shared my tried and true secrets for creating a breathtaking Christmas table setting, one that is sure to impress your guests.

 Now that we have created a magical, winter wonderland in our homes and Turkey day has come and gone, it’s time to create a Christmas table setting fit for a king!
-We host Christmas day for family and friends who might not be near their family.
+We host Christmas Day for family and friends who might not be near their families.
 I like to create an intimate and impressive setting.
-I also want the dining table to be practical for the entire month of December.
-To see what you missed in the previous blog posts check out Christmas Tree Edit, Garland Edit, and Styling Small Spaces.

-Christmas table setting1.
-Focal Point
+1. Focal Point

 SHOP THE TABLE SETTING